syscoin/Masternode-Install-Script/README.md

 - Next you will need to get the transaction id for the collateral by selecting the “Transactions” tab to see the 100,000SYS sent to yourself.
 Right click this transaction to view the id, and copy it down as well for later use.

-- In Syscoin Core Qt again open the “Tools > Debug” menu and enter masternode outputs.
+- In Syscoin Core Qt again open the “Window > Console” menu and enter masternode outputs.
 You will get a long string that is a hash of the transaction id from the previous step followed by a “0” or “1” to indicate the output index.
 The result should resemble the following:

 ```
 masternode outputs